Technologicat/mcpyrate/README.md

 replace the original with - after all, an identifier macro is just a macro, and an identifier is just a special kind of expression.

-The main use case, why this feature exists, is to create magic variables that are allowed to appear only in certain contexts.
+Identifier macros are a rarely used feature, but one that is indispensable for that rare use case.
+The reason this feature exists is to allow creating magic variables that may appear only in certain contexts.
 Here's the pattern:

 ```python
 from mcpyrate import namemacro